Zabrane/erl-emp/specifications/emp.md

 they see fit.

 ## Requests and responses
 Peers can send `request` messages at any moment.
+Peers can implement pipelining, i.e. sending new requests without waiting for the response to any previously sent request.
+Implementations are free to restrict pipelining partially or entirely.

+Requests must be processed in order: peers must not process a request unless the response to the previous request has been sent.

 Each request is identified by a unique 64 bit integer.
+The zero identifier must never be used.
 An implementation must ensure it never send two requests with the same identifier.
 Implementations should keep a 64 bit counter starting at zero and increment it after sending each request.

 After receiving a request and processing it, an implementation must send a `response` message with the same request identifier.
 Receiving a response with